What is amblyopia?

 Diagnosis of Amblyopia

-To diagnose amblyopia, an orthoptist or opthalmologist will typically perform a comprehensive eye exam which includes the following:
+To diagnose amblyopia, an orthoptist or ophthalmologist will typically perform a comprehensive eye exam which includes the following:

 A visual acuity test